-Wage-labour-capital relations are, however, not confined to plantations or kol-kayal cultivation alone.
-A major portion of coconut farms on the coastal areas is under the direct possession of the owner who employs labourers during the seasons in which some work is to be carried out.
-Similarly, a good portion of land under such cash crops as tapioca, bananas, etc.; is also cultivated through wage-labour.
+Wage-labour-capital relations are however not confined to plantations or Kol-Kayal cultivation alone.
+A major portion of cocoanut farms on the coastal areas is under the direct possession of the owner who employs labourers during the seasons in which some work is to be carried out.
+Similarly, a good portion of land under such cash crops as tapioca, bananas etc., is also cultivated through wage-labour.

-Apart from these areas of land under capitalist cultivation, there are a large number of rural industries where capitalist relations have developed.
-The most widespread of these is coirmaking.
-Tens of thousands of people, mainly women, are employed in soaking the outer husk of the coconut (not the shell) in water, taking the fibre out and spinning it into yarn.
-These people are employed by some capitalists who buy the coconut, employ labour and make profits out of the business.
-Similarly, there are other industries like drying the coconut kernel so as to transform it into copra, fishing, rowing of boats (country-craft), etc. It is out of these rural industries that the comparatively modern industries like the coir factories, oil mills, fisheries, motor and steam boats, etc., have developed.
-For every urban factory in these industries, there are thousands of men, women and children employed in the village to carry out the earlier processes.
+Apart from these areas of land under capitalist cultivation, there are also a large number of rural industries where capitalist relations have developed.
+The most widespread of these industries is coir making.
+Tens of thousands of people, mainly women, are employed in soaking the outer cover (not the shell) in water, taking it out when sufficiently soaked, beating it and taking the fibre out and spinning it into yarn.
+These are employed by some capitalist who buys the cocoanut, employs labour and makes profit out of the business.
+Similarly, there are other industries like drying the cocoanut kernel so as to make it into copra, fishing, rowing of boats (country craft) etc. It is out of these rural industries that the comparatively modern industries like the coir factories, oil mills, fisheries, motor and steamboats etc. have grown up.
+For every urban factory in these industries, there are thousands of men, women and children employed in the villages to carry out the earlier processes.

-For example, in six out of the eight villages surveyed in Cochin in 1936 (I could not get the report of the other villages), the percentage of agricultural labour to total families was 39.1, 38.7, 59.3, 64.4, 54.7 and 72.9 respectively.
-Again, as per the 1931 Census, the percentage of agricultural labourers to the total population who depended on land as their means of livelihood was 42.9, 61 and 37.9 respectively in Malabar, Cochin and Travancore.
-These census figures, however, exclude several categories of rural wage-labourers like fishermen, boatmen, plantation labourers, those employed in rural industrises, etc. There is no doubt that if all these are added to the figures of those who are strictly called agricultural labourers, the percentage of wage-labourers to total population will be far higher.
+For example, in 7 of the 8 villages surveyed in Cochin in 1936 (I could not get the report of the eighth village) the percentage of agricultural labour to total families is 39.1, 38.7, 59.3, 64.4, 54.7, 41.7 and 72.9 respectively.
+Again, as per the 1931 Census, the percentage of agricultural labourers to the total population who depend on land as their means of livelihood is 42.9, 61 and 37.9 respectively in Malabar, Cochin and Travancore.
+These census figures however exclude several categories of rural wage-labourers like fishermen, boatmen, plantation labourers, labourers employed in rural industries etc. There is no doubt that, if all these are added to the figures of those who are strictly called agricultural labourers, the percentage of wage-labourers to total population will be far higher.

-Another indication of this tendency is the growth of joint stock companies regarding which the Travancore State Manual says:
+Another indication of this tendency is the growth of Joint Stock Companies regarding which the Travancore State Manual says:

-A large portion of the trade of the country is run by commercial corporations registered under Company Law.
-The necessity for legalising the incorporation, regulation and winding up of trading companies and other associations arose in Travancore in 1063 Malayalam Era (A.D.
-1887-8).
-The immediate necessity arose out of the formation of a joint stock company to set up a paper mill at Punalur to utilize a great deal of raw material which was being wasted incidentally, it was thought necessary to encourage the combination of capital and skill in industrial and other undertakings which were too much for the individual.
+"A large portion of the trade of the country is run by commercial corporations registered under Company Law.
+The necessity for legalising the incorporation, regulation and winding up of trading companies and other associations arose in Travancore in 1063 Malayalam Era (1887-8 A.D.)
+The immediate necessity arose out of the formation of a joint stock company to set up a paper mill at Punalur to utilise a great deal of raw material which was being wasted.
+Incidentally it was thought necessary to encourage the combination of capital and skill in industrial and other undertakings which were too much for the individual.
 Regulation I of 1063 was, therefore, passed to enable the promotion of joint stock enterprise.
-The Regulation merely enacted that the Indian companies Act of 1882, as amended by Act VI of 1887, shall mutatis mutandis come into force in Travancore.
+The Regulation merely enacted that the Indian Companies Act of 1882, as amended by Act VI of 1887, shall mutatis mutandis come into force in Travancore.
 The above regulation was repealed by the existing Regulation of 1092 M.E.
 (1916-7) as the provisions of the earlier Regulation were found insufficient to meet the present requirements.
-This was followed by boom in company formations...
+This was followed by a boom in company formations."
+(Vol. III, p.
+666)

-(Vol. III, p.666)